bcit-ci/CodeIgniter/user_guide_src/source/libraries/javascript.rst

 Javascript Class
 ################

-.. note:: This library is DEPRECATED and should not be used.
+.. important:: This library is DEPRECATED and should not be used.
 It has always
 	been with an 'experimental' status and is now no longer supported.
 	Currently only kept for backwards compatibility.